Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Timing Your Sale for Optimal Taxation

-For instance, if you've held listed shares for 11 months and you're sitting on a decent profit, waiting one more month converts it from 20% short-term capital gains tax to 12.5% long-term capital gains tax (with ₹1.25 lakh exemption too).
+As an example, if you have been holding listed shares for 11 months and have made a good profit, one more month's wait will change the tax from 20% short-term capital gains tax to 12.5% long-term capital gains tax (with the ₹1.25 lakh exemption as well).

-Similarly, for unlisted shares, crossing the 24-month mark can be very beneficial.
+Likewise, for unlisted shares, reaching the 24-month mark can give you a great advantage.

 Can You Avoid Lock-in for Unlisted Shares After IPO?

-Unfortunately, no. Lock-in periods are regulatory requirements, and there's no legal way to bypass them.
-They're meant to protect retail investors from sudden price crashes due to massive selling by pre-IPO holders.
+Regrettably, it is a no. Lock-in periods are regulatory requirements, and there is no legal way to avoid them.
+Their purpose is to prevent retail investors from being affected by sudden price crashes that may result from the massive selling of pre-IPO shareholders.

 Using Exemptions Under Sections 54, 54F, and 54EC

-Section 54F allows exemption if you invest the sale proceeds in buying or constructing a residential house.
-However, this applies only if you don't already own more than one house property (other than the new one being purchased).
+On the other hand, Section 54F allows exemption if you spend the entire amount received from the sale of the property on buying or constructing a new residential house.
+However, this limitation does not apply only if you own one house property (excluding the new one being constructed).

 Adjusting Capital Gains Against Basic Exemption Limit

-Here's a small but useful tip.
-If your total income (including capital gains) is below the basic exemption limit (₹2.5 lakh, ₹3 lakh for senior citizens, ₹5 lakh for super senior citizens), you don't pay any tax.
+Here’s a tiny and very practical tip.
+If your total income (capital gains included) is under the basic exemption limit (₹2.5 lakh, ₹3 lakh for senior citizens, ₹5 lakh for super senior citizens), you are not liable to pay any taxes.

 Comparative Analysis